1. Trash Conventional Body Care Products

 2. Avoid Chemical Air Fresheners

 The problem: Air fresheners can contain dangerous ingredients like dichlorobenzene, naphthalene, and formaldehyde.
 Conventional scented candles aren't much better.
-Many are made from petroleum-based paraffin wax, which releases carcinogenic soot when burned, and some have lead-core wicks, which release toxic lead into the air when burned.
-Linked to: respiratory irritation, cancer.
+Many are made from petroleum-based paraffin wax, which releases carcinogenic soot when burned, and some have lead-core wicks, which release toxic lead into the air when burned which is linked to respiratory irritation, cancer.

 Check out our article: Are Your Candles Toxic